awesome-abstraction/waas-pay/README.md

 - **Safe{Core} Protocol Kit** and the **Safe{Core} Account Abstraction SDK** are used to instantiate & deploy smart contract account wallets.
 The Auth Kit, OnRamp Kit, and Relay Kit are all used alongside the Protocol Kit to deploy feature-rich smart contract accounts.
 - Custom **Safe** plugins to further enhance the user experience and capabilities of the smart contract accounts for a wider range of use cases, including:
     - TODO
-- **zkBob** is used to facilitate anonymous transactions between the end-user and issuing organization.
-Upon wallet creation, a zkAccount is instantiated & linked so that the organization (e.g. employer) can send funds to the recipient privately.
+- **zkBob Direct Deposit** is used to facilitate anonymous transactions between the issuing organization & the recipient.
+Upon wallet creation, a zkAccount is instantiated & linked so that the organization (e.g. employer) can directly deposit funds to the recipient's zkAccount - obfuscating both the recipient & the amount.
 - **Mina Protocol’s SnarkyJS library** is used for generating and validating the zero-knowledge proofs required to verify that only the intended recipient of a wallet can actually deploy one.
-- **Polygon zkEVM** is the blazing fast and secure L2 blockchain that all the smart contract accounts are deployed to.
+- **Polygon** is the blazing fast and secure L2 blockchain that all the smart contract accounts are deployed to.
-- A self-hosted *IPFS node* deployed using Helia is used to store all the hashed sensitive metadata from vendors & employees.
+- A self-hosted **IPFS node** deployed using Helia is used to store all the hashed sensitive metadata from vendors & employees.

 #### 📍 Roadmap